 Ad mediation typically refers to ads being served in a mobile app environment.
 Here the goal of ad mediation is to increase the advertising demand for your mobile app by calling multiple ad network SDKs to bid on your inventory.
 Ad mediation helps publishers host competitive auctions with their advertisers and typically drives up the ad earnings for the publisher.
-For our list of the best app ad networks check out our 2018 guide here.
+Check out our list of best app ad networks here.

-Ad tags are codes generated by ad networks that need to be included on web pages or within mobile apps where ads need to display.
+Ad tags are codes generated by ad networks that need to be included on web pages or within mobile apps where ads need to be displayed.

 Anchor ads or also known as sticky ads.
 These are ads that stay fixed at a particular position on the screen even while the user scrolls up or down on the page.

-These are very short video ads(6 secs) that are inserted on videos either before, during, or after the video.
+These are very short video ads(6 secs) that are inserted into videos either before, during, or after the video.

 Video ads are ads that display within video formats.
 Many different variations and types of video ads exist.
 They can serve before, during, or after the video plays.